tarvainen/aslak.js/README.md

 * minLength(value) - check that the input value is longer than the given min value
 * maxLength(value) - check that the input value is shorter than the given max value
 * match(regex) - check that the input value matches the pattern given
+* checked - checks that the checkbox is checked

 # Defining your own validating function
 In the case you want to do something specific when the validation fails you are able to define your own `aslak.js` validation function.